drifter1/compiler/README.md

 -Action Rules for Loop Statements and some Fixes -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-action-rules-for-loop-statements-and-some-fixes-c-flex-bison
 -Action Rules for Function Declarations (part 1) -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-action-rules-for-function-declarations-part-1-c-flex-bison
 -Action Rules for Function Declarations (part 2) -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-action-rules-for-function-declarations-part-2-c-flex-bison
 -Action Rules for Function Calls -> https://steemit.com/utopian-io/@drifter1/writing-a-simple-compiler-on-my-own-action-rules-for-function-calls-c-flex-bison
+-Datatype attribute for Expressions ->

 What remains now is:
--Semantic analysis which includes creating and using semantic and so action rules in Bison
+-Semantic analysis which includes creating and using even more semantic and so action rules in Bison
--Intermediate code generation in form of a Abstract syntax tree (continue using the AST)
 -Final machine code generation in MIPS Assembly

 After doing all that we could also get into Optimizations, Extensions and even more if you like :)